madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 ---
 title: Automatic Subgoal Scheduling for Datalog
 postType: Technical
-inWhich: we talk about how to make Datalog safer by reordering subgoals statically when predicates with dataflow constraints are involved.
+inWhich: we investigate dataflow in declarative programs and talk about how to make Datalog safer by statically reordering goals when predicates with dataflow constraints are involved.
 ---

-I recently presented "Automatic Reordering for Dataflow Safety of Datalog" (can be accessed freely if you follow the link from [my homepage](https://dodisturb.me)) in the 20th Symposium on Principles and Practice of Declarative Languages.
+I recently presented _"Automatic Reordering for Dataflow Safety of Datalog"_ (can be accessed freely if you follow the link from [my homepage](https://dodisturb.me)) in the 20th Symposium on Principles and Practice of Declarative Languages.
 A few commented that the paper is technically dense and consequently hard going.
 I don't want this work to be ignored because I suck at writing.
-So in an attempt to make things right and also to do some PR, I will explain the major ideas of the paper without the formalism and with examples.
+So in an attempt to make things right and also to do some PR, I will explain the major ideas of the paper without the formalism and with numerous examples.

+I want this post to be understandable with easy.
+If you find yourself confused or bored at any point or found some terms that are not very well explained, contact me via Twitter or emal (both on [my homepage](https://dodisturb.me)).

-I start by describing what extralogical predicates are, why one might want them in Datalog, and what problems they bring with them.
-Then I get to the bottom of what it means to safely evaluate subgoals using such predicates.
-This will lead us to the naïve, incomplete, and inefficient solution and that will lead us to our solution.
-I'll conclude by giving some pointers where this work might go and why you might like to look at the paper.
+After explaining some standard terminology about Datalog, we start by describing what extralogical predicates are, why one might want them in Datalog, and what problems they bring along.
+Then we clarify what is meant by invocation safety of such predicates.
+This will lead us to the naïve, incomplete, and inefficient solution and that will lead us to a better solution.
+I'll conclude by giving summarising the main points, mentioning where this work work might go and why you might like to look at the paper.

 ## Motivation